 This page contains information about visiting Bolam Lake Country Park

-board for Bolam Lake Country Park
+Latest events at Bolam Lake Country Park

 Bolam Lake Country Park lies about 9 miles west of Morpeth and

 is signposted off the A696 from Belsay.
 It is situated in the heart

-of the beautiful Northumberland countryside surrounded by historic landscapes and
+of the beautiful Northumberland countryside surrounded by historic

-accessible for wheelchairs and pushchairs.
+being accessible for wheelchairs and pushchairs.

 For many years Bolam Lake has been a popular place for a day in

 the countryside.
 Take a leisurely stroll around the lake or explore

 the woodland.
 Bring a picnic and enjoy a summer's day with the

 family or explore on your own and discover the wildlife which makes

 spotted woodpecker, and nuthatch.

 To find out how to get there by public

-transport view bus company information
+transport view bus company information here

 The visitor centre

 The Visitor Centre is a good starting point for your visit.
 It

 has a café, shop and information area.
 The café sells a range of

 hot and cold refreshments, including soup, cakes and sweets.
-The shop has local
+The

-visitor centre and cafe are open from 10.30am to 4.30pm
+maps.
+The visitor centre and cafe are open from 10.30am to 4.30pm

 at weekends, Bank Holidays and school holidays from Easter to

 November.
 From December to Easter it is open from 10.30am but